marzcode/marzcode/README.md

 and ss I do not want to risk loosing my project forever if i was to get mugged

 I am uploading the entirerty of the project for free for anybody to do with as they please.

+apoligies as I havent had time to review all of my code and add in comments to help explain what each part does.